tekeleli/CATIA-knowledge-script/README.md

         sketch named Sketch.2 lenged by parameter leg_length point named Point.1 on this skecth with ratio 0

 You can change parameters to change it's length, levels count, inner diameter or outer diameter.
+When you're done with it, you have to click EXECUTE NOW button in pattern editor and then OK.

+When it's done, you get spline in Geometrical Set.1 and you can just revolve it using Sketch.2 as axis

 My very first code but maybe it will be helpful for someone

-When it's done, you get spline in Geometrical Set.1 and you can just revolve it using Sketch.2 as axis